Simulating Coin Flips

 Estimating probabilities by simulating a large number of random experiments.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Simulating Coin Flips.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/simulating-coin-flips/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/simulating-coin-flips/

 It’s often possible to estimate probabilities of events by simulating a large number of random experiments and measuring the proportion of trials in which the desired outcome occurred.
 This technique is known as Monte Carlo simulation, named after a famous casino town.